Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Georgia and its opponents have scored at least 51 points just twice this season.
+- Georgia has combined with its opponents to score more than 53 points just two times this season.

-- The combined points per game average of the two teams, 52, is one point greater than Saturday's over/under.
+- The combined points per game average of the two teams, 52, is one point fewer than Saturday's over/under.

-- This contest's total is 15 points more than the 36 these two squads combine to surrender per game this season.
+- The 36 combined points per game that these two squads have allowed this season are 17 fewer than the 53 over/under in this contest.

 Georgia Stats and Trends